Everything You Need To Know About Marble Flooring In Malaysia [2026 GUIDE]

 If moisture is trapped beneath the tiles due to improper adhesives, insufficient curing, or uneven substrates, long-term issues can appear; hollow sounds, slight movement, or uneven settling.

-In Kuala Lumpur projects, successful marble installations always account for:
+In house renovation projects in Kuala Lumpur, great marble installations always account for:

 When these factors are handled correctly, marble performs exceptionally well in Malaysia’s climate.